 The lifecycle is broken down into three main phases.
-These are configuration, deployment and execution.
-The configuration phase is concerned largely with characterising as models the application, user, data and available Cloud infrastructure(s).
-This configuration is used in the deployment phase to select (Reasoner) target infrastructure(s) that satisfy criteria in the Configuration Models.
-Finally during the execution phase the Deployment Model is executed and can be rolled back (adapter) in case of redeployments due to execution errors or changes in infrastructure.
+These are modelling, deployment and execution.
+The modelling phase is concerned largely with characterising as models the application, user, data and available Cloud infrastructure(s).
+This modelling is used in the deployment phase to select (Reasoner) target infrastructure(s) that satisfy criteria in the Constraint Problem Models to create Deployment Models.
+Finally, during the execution phase the Deployment Model is executed and can be rolled back (adapter) in case of redeployments due to execution errors or changes in infrastructure.

-2. Storyboard Overview
+Storyboard Overview

-The PaaSage work plan defines four main use cases.
-These use cases form the basis for our storyboards that are presented to help explain the main lifecycle phases supported by the PaaSage architecture.
+The PaaSage work plan defines seven main use cases.
+They are grouped into f storyboards that are presented to help explain the main lifecycle phases supported by the PaaSage architecture.